A mom writes her college-bound son a goodbye letter:

 T — TAKE THE BUS

 Buses should make it easy to get around town.
 Leave your car parked (but check on it often).
-If you are going somewhere that requires your car, ask if a friend needs to go as well.
-If you are going to Target, maybe someone else could use the ride.
+If you are going somewhere that requires your car, ask if a friend also needs to go.
+Maybe someone else could use the ride if you are going to Target.

 U – UMBRELLA